MileHacker Logo

 Beaches, Lakes, and Waterways

 Rockaway Beach is Nyc's only legal surfing beach with a boardwalk.
-Meadow Lake and Willow Lake in Flushing Meadows-Corona Green space are used for boating.
+Meadow Lake and Willow Lake in Flushing Meadows-Corona Green space are employed for boating.
 The East River, forming Queens' western boundary, is active with NYC Ferry and recreational boats.

 Explore water activities on GetYourGuide